No items found.

 • Advanced podcasters typically use a high-end microphone, a DSLR camera, and a 3-point lighting system (for video podcasts).

-• Top-quality recording software, like Riverside, can help even new podcasters achieve higher quality audio and video.
+• Top-quality recording software, like Riverside, can help even new podcasters achieve higher-quality audio and video.

 What do you need for a good podcast setup?